Chico Guerra and Mason Buechler pitched their electric skate shoes during

 Kevin goes the same way, saying that it bothers him that ZUUM doesn’t own anything, or have anything above the competition.

-Lastly, lone shark, Robert remains.
-Although, after some waffling, he gives them the bottom line, and basically, he doesn’t trust them with his money.
+At this point, only Robert remains.
+After some waffling, he gives them the bottom line – he doesn’t trust them with his money.
 He is ultimately the last shark to go out.

 With this, ZUUM walks out of the

 Keep reading our ZUUM update to find out what happened following the show!

 We have interesting news to share in our ZUUM update.
 While the company is still in business, but there isn’t much information available on its revenue.

 Unfortunately, the company doesn’t seem to be doing much better than they were on